‘Bakewell tarts,’ Dad says when I answer the phone.

 The thought of being stranded at the side of the road, choking, shocks me into submission.

-‘I’ll send it to your home address,’ he says, assuming that I’m following government guidelines and staying at home.
+‘I’ll send it to your home address,’ he says, assuming that I’m following government guidelines.

 ‘I’m not at home.’